 However, before starting seiscomp, station information (metadata) need to be provided and the configuration needs to be updated.

-SeisComP requires the metadata from seismic stations for data acquisition and processing.
+SeisComP requires the metadata from seismic network and stations including full responses for data acquisition and processing.
 The metadata can be obtained from network operators or various other sources in different formats.
 The metadata include, e.g.:

 SeisComP comes with various importers to add metadata for networks and stations including full response information.